sighol/dedupe/README.md

 It will then report how many files are unique to `FOLDER1/test/sub/folder` and how many are duplicates from other places in FOLDER1 and FOLDER2.

-# TODO

 ## Automatic cleanup by adding a score to each file

 Add scoring of files based on the file name.
-For a duplication group, it only keep the file with the highest scoring file name, and delete the rest.
+For a duplication group, it only keeps the file with the highest scoring file name, and delete the rest.

 To add a score: